Family of comedian killed in Tracy Morgan crash, Wal-Mart settle

 Morgan's attorney has said the comedian suffered a brain injury and several broken bones in the crash.

 Truck driver Kevin Roper has pleaded not guilty to charges of vehicular homicide and assault-by-auto.
-Federal investigators have said Roper was driving some 20 miles per hour (32 km per hour) more than the speed limit just before the crash.
+Federal investigators have said Roper was driving some 20 miles per hour (32 km/h) more than the speed limit just before the crash.

 Wal-Mart has said in a court filing that Morgan and other passengers were not wearing seatbelts at the time of the crash.